ibm-cloud-docs/solution-tutorials/ios-mobile-push-analytics.md

 {: #get_code}

 1. Navigate to [App Development Dashboard](https://{DomainName}/developer/appservice/dashboard) and click **Get Started**.
-1. Scroll and select a Swift starter kit.
+1. Scroll and select **Mobile App with Push Notifications** starter kit.
 1. Click **Create app** and enter an app name > select a resource group.
 1. Select **iOS Swift** as your platform.
 1. On the **App details** page,